sonalsannigrahi/Archers-Final/LogBook.md

 Tarcisio Teixeira - This week I worked on encryption class.
 I start implementing a method to be able to write all constant in a txt file this way being able to save information for the next time one plays.
 I also kept working on the start screen.
 I’m planning to finish encryption next week and try to merge with the rest of the code.

+Xingjian Zhang - Tested collisions and black holes and worked on finalizing the physics engine.
+Next week, hopefully physics engine will be fully implemented and I will join Diego in creating a training/practice level in the game.